-Women and children are not among the homeless people we typically see on the streets of Seattle.
-You wouldn’t pass by them on your way to work or see them at a freeway onramp.
+Women and children are not part of the homeless communities we typically see in our region.
+You don’t pass by them on your way to work or see them at a freeway on-ramp.
 Yet about half of homeless people are families, and domestic violence remains a leading cause of homelessness among women and children in the U.S. today.

 “Eighty percent of homeless women with children have experienced domestic violence,” said Rachel Krinsky, LifeWire’s Executive Director.
-“Right here in Washington State, families with children represent nearly half of the 20,000 people who are homeless on any given night.”
+“Right here in Washington state, families with children represent nearly half of the 20,000 people experiencing homelessness on any given night.”